By: Free Images

-You can take the test now for free on the NHS wellbeing site here.
+You can take the test now for free here.

-What do I do if my wellbeing score is low?
+What do I do if my wellbeing test score is low?

 Just like we can improve our physical health with things like exercise and diet, there are tools you can use to improve your mood.